Health & Safety Policy — Flat Clearance Mayfair

 Training and competence are emphasised: staff will be provided with induction, task-specific instruction and refresher training as required.
 Supervisors will confirm that crews understand safe lifting techniques, waste segregation rules and emergency procedures before commencing work.
 Employees are encouraged to contribute suggestions for safer work methods; communication channels are maintained to ensure concerns are raised and addressed.
 Personal responsibility is reinforced alongside managerial oversight.

-Team completing final safety checks at the end of a flat removal job This policy will be reviewed periodically to reflect changes in legislation, industry best practice and service delivery needs for Mayfair flat clearance and related rubbish collection services.
+A worker wearing a helmet and dark work clothes is using a long-handled tool to clear loose debris and waste from the ground near a large industrial skip or dumpster filled with mixed rubbish, including cardboard, plastic, and fabric scraps.
+The scene appears to be outdoors, possibly on a paved or concrete surface in a commercial or industrial area, with scattered waste spilling onto the ground in front of the container.
+The overall environment is utilitarian, emphasizing waste collection or rubbish removal activities.
+The presence of the waste container and debris suggests a site where rubbish removal services, such as those provided by Flat Clearance Mayfair, operate to manage and clear waste materials efficiently, supporting health and safety policies in the locality.
+This policy will be reviewed periodically to reflect changes in legislation, industry best practice and service delivery needs for Mayfair flat clearance and related rubbish collection services.
 We commit to integrating environmental considerations and efficient waste routes where possible to reduce the impact of our operations.
 By maintaining strong leadership, clear procedures and a culture of safety we aim to deliver reliable flat removals and rubbish clearance services while protecting people and the environment.

 Flat Clearance Mayfair